 - 1. Twist and remove the perforated cut-out section from the top edge of the rear shroud. - 2.
-While holding the M6 flange nuts on the inside of the flue collar, to keep them from falling into the stove, use a 10 mm open end wrench or socket wrench to remove the two M6 x 20 bolts that attach the flue collar to the stove.
-Orient the flue collar to the rear and use the same hardware to re-attach it to the stove.
+Use a 10 mm open end wrench or socket wrench to remove the two M6 x 12 bolts that attach the flue collar to the stove.
+Orient the flue collar to the rear and use the same bolts to re-attach it to the stove.